Skip to main content

 need to be by 2030?

-Scotland’s leaders will support and embed the changes made throughout the entire 'care system' to nurture and support families to stay together.
-There will also be strong leadership across all the workforce that models and supports the values and principles of the broader workforce.
+By 2030, there will be strong leadership across all of Scotland’s workforce that models and supports the values and principles of the broader workforce.

 Where does Scotland